 A number of alternative options are available if you are unable to shop for yourself.

 The NHS Volunteer Responders can pick up your shopping that you have paid for and deliver it to you.
-Tel: 0808 196 3646 between 8am and 8pm, 7 days a week to register.
+Tel: 0808 196 3646 from 8am to 8pm, 7 days per week to register.
 When you call, mention that you received information about NHS volunteer responders in your food box.

 Many food retailers are also selling their own set food boxes or can deliver prepared meals for you.
 Other commercially available options include telephone ordering, food box delivery, prepared meal delivery and other non-supermarket food delivery providers.
 You can check online or try calling local stores to see what is available.